 It was never built.

 In his Star Trek: The Next Generation U.S.S.
-Enterprise NCC-1701-D Blueprints (1996), Rick Sternbach puts a service corridor here that connects the familiar “Primary ICU” with the rest of a sprawling medical complex.
+Enterprise NCC-1701-D Blueprints, Rick Sternbach puts a service corridor here that connects the familiar “Primary ICU” with the rest of a sprawling medical complex.

 The set was restored for Star Trek Generations, after which it was inherited by Voyager.

 Another similarity: Voyager didn’t have the money to build all the sets it wanted during its first season.
-The medical lab wasn’t added until the second season, when the show did have the advantage of more space because its transporter room was smaller.
+The medical lab wasn’t added until Season 2, when the show did have the advantage of more space, because its transporter room was smaller.

-A deck plan of sickbay and the surrounding area appears in the fourth-season episode “Vis à Vis”.
+A deck plan of sickbay and the surrounding area appears in the Season 4 episode “Vis à Vis”.
 It looks similar to the Enterprise NCC-1701-D Blueprints, which is no coincidence.
-Sternbach created both.
+Sternbach made both.

 The Voyager set was used almost unchanged in First Contact (with Robert Picardo in it) and Insurrection, except in the case of the former it was shot in warmer colors.